ispc/vscode-ispc/client-vscode/README.md

 ## Release Notes:

+### 1.2.0

+* Added support for breakpoints and debugging with C/C++ Extension and MSVC on Windows
+* Added Sapphire Rapids as option for Compiler CPU and Target
+* Removed autosurround for '<' and '>'
+* Fix for repreated crashes when compiler is not found

 ### 1.1.0

 * Added support for remote editing and GitHub Codespaces.
 Currently this extension is defined as a "ui" extension, and does not run on the server.